sosegon/lightning-generator/README.md

 From this point the next steps are focused in adjusting the style to create appealing visuals.

-The first improvement is reducing the with of the subsequent branches, just like the length, we take a fraction of the width of the parent branch to draw the children.
+The first improvement is reducing the width of the subsequent branches, just like the length.
+To do so, we take a fraction of the width of the parent branch.

 ![](images/width-lightning.png)